robertsben/christmas-coding-comp-2017/README.md

     123456
     1022μs

-To make it fair accross languages with a slower startup time (JVM for example), you should measure the execution time within your code.
+To make it fair across languages with a slower startup time (JVM for example), you should measure the execution time within your code.
 For example in pseudocode:

     start_time = getTime()
     ...